mand-mobile/mand-mobile-3/README.md

 # Mand Mobile@3.0

-🐡 A mobile UI toolkit compatible with multiple platforms, based on Vue DSL, designed for financial scenarios.
+🐡 A mobile UI toolkit designed for financial scenarios, and compatible with **multiple platforms** based on Vue DSL(Vue 2.0).

+* Webapp
+* Uniapp
+* ...

+> Please refer to [mand-mobile-next](https://github.com/mand-mobile/mand-mobile-next), a special version based on Vue 3.0.

 ## Status: WIP - M1